mlflow/mlflow/CONTRIBUTING.rst

 .. code-block:: bash

   Rscript -e 'lintr::lint_package()'

+If making API changes, please regenerate API documentation as described in `Writing Docs`_.

 When developing, you can make Python changes available in R by running (from mlflow/R/mlflow):